kubedb/docs/docs/guides/proxysql/monitoring/using-builtin-prometheus.md

   <img alt="Prometheus Target" height="100%" src="/docs/images/proxysql/proxysql-builtin-prom-target.png" style="padding:10px">
 </p>

-Check the labels marked with red rectangle.
+Check the labels marked with the red rectangles.
 These labels confirm that the metrics are coming from `ProxySQL` database `builtin-prom-proxysql` through stats service `builtin-prom-proxysql-stats`.

-Now, you can view the collected metrics and create a graph from homepage of this Prometheus dashboard.
-You can also use this Prometheus server as data source for [Grafana](https://grafana.com/) and create beautiful dashboard with collected metrics.
+Now, you can view the collected metrics and create a graph from the homepage of this Prometheus dashboard.
+You can also use this Prometheus server as a data source for [Grafana](https://grafana.com/) and create a beautiful dashboard with collected metrics.

 ## Cleaning up

-To cleanup the Kubernetes resources created by this tutorial, run following commands
+To clean up the Kubernetes resources created by this tutorial, run following commands

 ```console
 $ kubectl delete -n monitoring deployment.apps/prometheus